Our Methodology

 UN Least Developed Countries

-The least developed countries (LDCs) are a list of developing countries that, according to the United Nations, exhibit the lowest indicators of socioeconomic development, with the lowest Human Development Index ratings of all countries in the world.
+Least Developed Countries (LDCs) are among the most vulnerable and underserved nations, identified by the United Nations as having the lowest levels of socioeconomic development and the lowest Human Development Index ratings worldwide.
 The concept of LDCs originated in the late 1960s and the first group of LDCs was listed by the UN in its resolution 2768 (XXVI) of 18 November 1971.
+Investing in these countries isn’t just a matter of aid; it’s a vital step toward global progress.
+By supporting their growth and development, we can help lift millions out of poverty, create a more balanced global economy, and ensure a brighter future for all.

 National Historic Register